 Devon & Cornwall Police first annual ‘Excellence in Policing Awards’ event took place in June at Sandy Park conference centre, Exeter, where a total of 22 honours and certificates were presented by the Acting Chief Constable Jim Colwell, Police & Crime Commissioner Alison Hernandez, and the Chair of the Museum’s board of trustees, Steve Pearce QPM DL.

-Mr Pearce said: “At a time when the police throughout the United Kingdom have been subject to such adverse publicity, we, as an independent charity with a close interest in the heritage and history of policing across the communities of the southwest, wanted to show the public that plenty of hard work, excellence, bravery and other selfless acts occur daily throughout the force area, but go unreported.
+Mr Pearce said: “At a time when the police throughout the United Kingdom have been subject to adverse publicity, we, as an independent charity with a close interest in the heritage and history of policing across the communities of the southwest, wanted to show the public that plenty of hard work, excellence, bravery and other selfless acts occur daily throughout the force area, but go unreported.

 “The event was a joyful and well-deserved celebration of the everyday heroines and heroes affecting real change in our communities.”